jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 Flux Stores.
 I think Flux is a powerful pattern, and can help make client-side applications more robust and easier to reason about.

-Stores aren't terribly all that interesting on their own.
+Stores aren't terribly interesting on their own.
 Yet, there are some cool concepts that can be tried with Stores within our own client-side applications.